Three kinds of rates

-On this page we explain the three main rates shortly.
-There are exceptions to the rates and some students have to deal with transition rules.
-See the text of the regulations and the official tables with the rates per program on the website.
+On this page, we briefly explain the three main rates.
+There are exceptions to the rates and some students are subject to transition rules.
+Check out the text of the Regulations and the official tables with the rates per program on the website.

 No rights can be derived from the information below.